 Arthur James Postans was born in 1867 in Samford, Suffolk.
 He was the son of a malster (someone who made malt for brewing) and farmer —Henry Draper Postans (1837-1922), from Stoke by Nayland, Suffolk, and Julia Norman (1841-1921), from Colchester, Essex.
 Henry and Julia married in 1863 in Colchester, and had three children: besides Arthur, they had another son—John Musgrove (1869-1958), and a daughter—Julia May (1865-1953).

 In 1890 Arthur James Postans married in Bloomsbury London to Harriet Mary Cocke (Cooke) (1859-1943).
 They had two sons: Arthur Norman Fleetwood (1891-1952) and Roy William Clivion Lovegrove (1892-1970), and two daughters: Margery Elizabeth Ellison (1895-1979) and Mary Romara (1895-1963).

-Arthur became an experimental engineer and starting from middle 1890s he was granted numerous patents not only for adding machines, but also for other devices like: driving-gear for velocipedes, electrical ignition apparatus for internal-combustion engines, safety razor, zeroing mechanism, stropping-machine for razors, indicator for cash-registers, printing mechanism for cash-registers or like machines.
+Arthur became an experimental engineer and starting from the mid-1890s he was granted numerous patents not only for adding machines, but also for other devices like driving gear for velocipedes, electrical ignition apparatus for internal-combustion engines, safety razors, zeroing mechanisms, a stropping machine for razors, an indicator for cash-registers, a printing mechanism for cash-registers.

 Arthur’s brother, John Musgrove, was educated at an Ipswich boarding school before following his father and grandfather’s footsteps as a farmer.
-He won a gold medal in shooting at 1908 Olympic Games in London.
+He won a gold medal in shooting at the 1908 Olympic Games in London.